 In both cases, you will be asked to confirm your bid amount before it is placed.

-We will keep you informed of your bidding via email – you will receive an email for your records each time you place a bid and, if you are out-bid, a further email will be sent to notify you of this.
+We will also keep you informed of your bidding via email notifications – you will receive an email for your records each time that you place a bid and if you are out-bid, a further email will be sent to notify you of this.

 No; our auctions are fully online and we cannot accept bids over the phone.

 However, our bidding technology is compatible with mobile phones, allowing you to place a bid from anywhere in the world with a working internet connection.
-We have also developed a Maximum Bidding function, which will place bids for you up to a pre-set limit decided by you.
+We have also developed an Auto Bid function, which will place bids for you up to a pre-set limit decided by you.

-We have developed a number of features into our online auction platform to help in this instance:
+We have developed a number of features to help in this instance:

 Our platform can usually detect when there is a connectivity issue between your device and our bidding system.
 In such instances we will inform you with on-screen prompts outlining the current connectivity issue e.g. slow speeds, complete loss of connectivity detected etc.

-Our platform will allow you to enter an automatic bid with a pre-set maximum amount that can’t be viewed publicly.
-The computer will enter bids for you, only as it becomes necessary to keep your position as the winning bidder, and only up to the maximum bid price that you’ve specified.
+Our platform will allow you to enter an automatic bid with a pre-set maximum amount that cannot be viewed publicly.
+The system will enter bids for you, only in order to maintain your position as the highest bidder, and only up to the maximum amount that you’ve specified.

 If this maximum bid is overtaken, you will be notified via email and can enter another higher bid if you so choose.